ben-albrecht/environmentmodules/README.md

 # environmentmodules
-Python API for the [Environment Modules Project](http://modules.sourceforge.net/)
+Python interface for the [Environment Modules Project](https://github.com/cea-hpc/modules)

-I was unhappy with the Python module provided by Environment Modules (poorly named `python`), so I created my own Python module.

-Here's a little taste:
+## Why?

+I needed to test some modulefiles, and found the builtin `python` module insufficient, so I created this as a cleaner interface with a more reasonable build process.

+## Example

 ```python
 import environmentmodules as mod